top of page

 Who We Are

-We believe that no one should face mental illness alone, especially when racial, cultural, spiritual, or systemic barriers make it harder.
+We believe that no one should face mental illness alone, especially when racial, cultural or systemic barriers make it harder.

-Born from a place of deep love, grief, and faith, the foundation exists to honor his legacy by extending Christ-centered mental health support to individuals and families - especially in the Black community, including Black Canadians, immigrants, refugees, and people of African descent.
+Born from a place of deep love, grief, and faith, the foundation exists to honor his legacy by extending mental health support to individuals and families - especially in the Black community, including Black Canadians, immigrants, refugees, and people of African descent.

 Mission Statement